-The InnWater Governance Platform will encapsulate the different digital tools and be shown in transversal webinars across the different PS.
-These will be done in the last term of the project, during 2025 and 2026.
+The InnWater Governance Platform, will encapsulate the different digital tools and be shown in transversal webinars across the different PS.
+These will be done at the last term of the project, during 2025 and 2026.

-Three "transversal" European webinars are run at a project level, in English.
-Targeting Pilot Sites Communities, they highlight common transversal topics and issues.
-At the project level, they provide opportunities for stakeholders to get a clear view of the project results while offering the possibility of engaging with them.
-At the Pilot Sites level, those webinars bring together stakeholders to exchange their experiences and good practices and share knowledge.
+Three "transversal" European webinars will be run at a project level, in English.
+Targeting Pilot Sites Communities, they will highlight common transversal topics and issues.
+At the project level, they will provide opportunities for stakeholders to get a clear view of the project results while offering the possibility of engaging with them.
+At the Pilot Sites level, those webinars will bring together stakeholders to exchange on their experiences and good practices and share knowledge.
 The last webinar will have a special focus on capacity building.